McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 By default the following files will be created, relative to each languages home page but can be overwritten:

 - search popup: `searchindex.js`, configured by `searchIndexURL`
-- dedicated search page: either `/search.html` or `search/index.html` depending on your settings for `uglyURLs`, configured by `searchPageURL`
+- dedicated search page: `search/index.html`, configured by `searchPageURL`

 {{% notice note %}}
 You only need to reconfigure the file / page URLs if you have own content at those URLs in your project.
 Eg. this can happen if you set `uglyURLs=true` in your `hugo.toml` and defining a Markdown file `content/search.md`.